gtully/jboss-amq-quickstarts/helloworld-jms-amqp/README.md

 1. Make sure you have started the JBoss A-MQ server.
 See the instructions in the previous section.

+2. Install the helloworld-jms quickstart.
+This is necessary because this quickstart has no code, just configuration.
-2. Open a command prompt and navigate to the root of the helloworld-jms quickstart directory:
+   Open a command prompt and navigate to the root of the `helloworld-jms` quickstart directory:

         cd PATH_TO_QUICKSTARTS/helloworld-jms

-3. Type the following command to compile the quickstart:
+3. Type the following command to install the required dependency in your local maven repository.

+        mvn install

+4. Package this quickstart.
+Navigate back to the root of the `helloworld-jms-amqp` quickstart directory:

+        cd PATH_TO_QUICKSTARTS/helloworld-jms-amqp

+5. Type the following command to package the jndi.properties file.

         mvn clean package

-4. Type the following command to execute the quickstart:
+6. Type the following command to execute the quickstart:

         mvn exec:java